platformsh/platformsh-docs/src/languages/php/tuning.md

-# Performance tuning PHP
+---
+title: "Performance tuning"
+weight: 3

-Once your application is up and running it still needs to be kept fast.
-Platform.sh offers a wide degree of flexibility in how PHP behaves, but that does mean you may need to take a few steps to ensure your site is running optimally.

-The following recommendations are guidelines only.
-They're also listed in approximately the order we recommend investigating them, although your mileage may vary.
+description: "Once your application is up and running it still needs to be kept fast.
+Platform.sh offers a wide degree of flexibility in how PHP behaves, but that does mean you may need to take a few steps to ensure your site is running optimally.<br><br>The following recommendations are guidelines only.
+They're also listed in approximately the order we recommend investigating them, although your mileage may vary."

+---

 ## Upgrade to PHP 7.2+